Jeff-Russ/ror-guides/rails-database.md

 Getting back to the similarities, the term we use in RDMS for all of the labels without the data populated within it is the __schema__ the __schema__ is like the description of structure of the database.
 It's the setup you do to prepare a spreadsheet before you enter the tables.
 Rails has a way of abstracting this schema from the actual database's language into or Rails application.
 This means a few things, we can configure and use our database using Ruby language, using Rails classes and methods rather than using SQL code or whatever the database uses.
 It also (usually) means that we can define our database scheme without even choosing which database technology to use!
 In fact, we can use a small simple DBMS during production and then another one more suited to high traffic in our deployment, all without needing to change much or any of our code.

 To summarize, migrations are a blueprints that describe how the structure of you database is organized.
 On a more concrete level, your schema is stored as a single, auto-generated Ruby file in your application called `db/schema.rb`.
 This file is not the place where the database's scheme is _defined_ but instead can be thought of as a place where the schema is _documented_.
 If you want to actually modify the schema, the place to do that is from migration files as we shall see next.
-Migration files are a bit more scattered and are not the best place for the developer to get a birds-eye view of the database's struture the way `db/schema.rb` is.
+Migration files are a bit more scattered and are not the best place for the developer to get a birds-eye view of the database's structure the way `db/schema.rb` is.

 __What are Migrations?__